digital-work-lab/open-source-project/slides/03-python_1.md

 # Best practices

-- Carefully read tutorials, vignettes, and code examples (e.g., on GitHub)
+- Carefully read tutorials, vignettes, and code examples (e.g., on GitHub).
-- Start with small code segments, try whether they work, and extend them
+- Start with small code segments, test whether they work, and extend them.
-- Add or commit working code frequently
+- Add or commit working code frequently.
-- Use code linters to ensure high code quality (run `pre-commit run --all`)
+- Use code linters to ensure high code quality (run `pre-commit run --all`).
-- To debug code, check whether variables have the expected values (use assert or print statements)
+- To debug code, check whether variables have the expected values (use assert or print statements).
-- When exceptions are thrown, read the Traceback:
+- When exceptions are thrown, read the traceback:

 ![width:500px center](../assets/python-exception-trace.png)